HerodotusDev/satellite/README.md

   - `SatelliteInspectorModule`: a Diamond Loupe contract
   - `SatelliteMaintenanceModule`: a Diamond Cut contract
   - `OwnershipModule`: ERC173 ownership contract for the whole Diamond
-- `SatelliteCoreModule`: contains core logic for MMRs
+- `MMRsCoreModule`: contains core logic for MMRs
 - `SharpFactsAggregatorModule`: contains logic for aggregating facts - off-chain proving
-- `NativeFactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from SatelliteCoreModule
+- `NativeFactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from MMRsCoreModule

 - `/x-rollup-messaging`: contains contracts for messaging between rollups